-When your parent has been diagnosed with Parkinson's, it helps to know when to step in and when to back off.
-Here are several practical tips for providing the support that your parent needs.
+When a parent or spouse has been diagnosed with Parkinson's, it can be difficult to know how best to help.
+You may feel unsure about when to step in and when to back off.
+What follows are some practical steps to provide the support your loved one during this difficult time.

-Be there at the first few medical visits.
+1. Be there for the first few medical visits

-If logistics allow, go with your parent to the initial meetings with the Parkinson's disease specialist, physical therapist, or occupational therapist.
-Your presence means an extra set of ears are listening to the same information, which can be valuable because your parent may be too distressed to absorb everything.
+If logistics allow, go with your loved one to the initial meetings with the Parkinson's disease specialist, physical therapist or occupational therapist.
+Your presence means an extra set of ears are listening to the same information, which can be valuable because your loved one may be too distressed or overwhelmed to absorb everything.
 Being there will help both of you understand the challenges ahead.

-For instance, let's say the doctor's goal is to adjust the dose of levodopa medicine to ease stiffness and rigidity so that your parent's facial expressiveness returns to normal or so that she can button a shirt without trouble.
+For instance, let's say the doctor's goal is to adjust the dose of Levodopa, a medication prescribed to ease stiffness and rigidity so that your loved one’s facial expressiveness returns to normal or so that they can button a shirt without trouble.
 Family members are often better at noticing these responses than the patient is.
-Likewise, if you observe that your parent is experiencing dyskinesia side effects -- uncontrolled writhing movements -- her drug dose might need another kind of adjustment.
+Likewise, if you observe that your loved one is experiencing dyskinesia side effects -- uncontrolled writhing movements -- their drug dosage may need another kind of adjustment.

-Knowledge is power for patients, but because Parkinson's disease symptoms vary so hugely in different people, too much information may be unnecessarily terrifying, says Julie Carter, associate director of the Parkinson Center of Oregon in Portland.
-Depending on your parent's personality, it could be overwhelming for her to read about all the possible problems that might eventually develop when she may never experience many of them.
+Knowledge is power for patients, but because Parkinson's disease symptoms vary so hugely in different people, too much information may be unnecessarily terrifying, says Julie Carter, associate director of the Parkinson Center of Oregon.
+Depending on your loved one’s personality, it could be overwhelming for them to read about all the possible problems that might eventually develop when she may never experience many of them.

 It's more important for the patient to focus on learning about and coping with whatever symptoms are at hand, Carter says.
-You or her primary caregiver, however, should make sure to get a general overview of the motor and nonmotor Parkinson's symptoms that may arise.
-That way, you'll recognize them in your parent if they occur.
+You or their primary caregiver, however, should make sure to get a general overview of the motor and nonmotor Parkinson's symptoms that may arise.
+That way, you'll recognize them in your loved one if they occur.

 Families tend to underestimate the toll of Parkinson's disease, experts say.
 Typically, the patient grows stiffer and slower and her facial expressions become less animated, which others may interpret as depression or a lack of interest.
 It's important to realize that the same person you've known and loved is still inside there; it's the disease, not the patient, that's causing these changes in behavior.
 So, all family members should try to recognize and accommodate this new reality.